AkiraBrand/AkiraBrand.github.io/index.md

 ### Fun Ideas for Workshops

 - Make any picture into cake w/ CSS (Because everything is cake.
 Always has been.)
+- How to talk to strangers

+### Fun Ideas for Lightning Talks

+- Find your "why" to avoid burnout
+- How I translate code into human

 ### Fun Ideas for small projects